 Creating a DB2 Package Using dbping

-To create a package on the DB2 server with the Oracle Type 4 JDBC DB2 driver, you can use the WebLogic Server dbping utility.
-The dbping utility is used to test the connection between your client machine and a DBMS via a JDBC driver.
+utility is used to test the connection between your client machine and a DBMS via a JDBC driver.
 Because the Oracle Type 4 JDBC DB2 driver automatically creates a DB2 package if one does not already exist, running this utility creates a default DB2 package on the DB2 server.

-For details about using the dbping utility to create a DB2 package, see 'Creating a DB2 Package with dbping' in Command Reference for Oracle WebLogic Server.
+utility to create a DB2 package, see 'Creating a DB2 Package with dbping' in Command Reference for Oracle WebLogic Server.

 Creating a DB2 Package Using Connection Properties